bjornstenqvist/ttial/README.md

 For charge diffusion `c_out` divited by `S_out` is the electric potential difference over the system and the resistances are the products between the solubilities `S` and diffusion coefficients `D`.
 For heat diffusion `c_out` divited by `S_out` is the temperature difference over the system and the thermal conductivities are the products between the solubilities `S` and diffusion coefficients `D`.

+Important!
+Note that the input-file must end at the last input-row.
+If empty rows are present at the end of the file the program will crash.

 Input parameter    |   Unit   |   Type   | Description
 ------------------ | -------- | -------- | -------------------
 `model_nbr`	   | unitless | integer  | model number, 0 gives Brick and Mortar